 Overall, we expect banks to face moderate social risks, which in particular applies to BOI.
 See our Social risks heat map, for further information.
-As of December 2020, BOI held a €74 million provision related to the Tracker Mortgage Examination Review (Dec 2019: €75 million).
+As of December 2020, BOI held a \notin 74 million provision related to the Tracker Mortgage Examination Review (Dec 2019: \notin 75 million).
 The provision represents the bank's best estimate of the redress and compensation to be paid to impacted customers and the costs related with the examination.
 The risk of further provisions over the outlook period is reduced but still exists.

-Furthermore, we consider the spread of the coronavirus outbreak also as a social risk given the substantial implications for public health and safety and deteriorating global economic outlook, creating a severe and extensive credit shock across many sectors, regions and markets.
+Furthermore, we consider the spread of the coronavirus outbreak also as a social risk given the substantial implications for public health and safety and given that its business continues to be impacted by the coronavirus crisis.